Maximal subextension and stability on $m$-capacity of maximal subextension of $m$-subharmonic functions with given boundary values: Abstract

 \section{Abstract}

-\n In this paper, we study maximal subextension of $m-$subharmonic functions with given boundary values.
-We also study the relationship between convergence in $m-$ capacity of $m-$subharmonic functions with given boundary values and the convergence in $m-$ capacity of subsequence of the corresponding maximal subextensions with given boundary values.
+\n In this paper, we study maximal subextension of $m$-subharmonic functions with given boundary values.
+We also prove stability on $m$-capacity of maximal subextension of $m$-subharmonic functions with given boundary values.